andrew/ultimate-awesome/README.md

 - [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-asus-tinker-board](https://github.com/thyrlian/awesome-asus-tinker-board) - A curated list of ASUS Tinker Board resources.
 - [awesome-walletconnect](https://github.com/WalletConnect/awesome-walletconnect) - A curated list of awesome WalletConnect resources, libraries, tools and more.
-- [awesome-ai-music](https://github.com/xaramore/awesome-ai-music) - A curated list of awesome AI tools for music composition, generation, enhancement, and more.
 - [Free-Certifications](https://github.com/ArslanYM/Free-Certifications) - This repository contains the list of all the development courses available with  free certifications.
 - [awesome-web-newsletters](https://github.com/gokulkrishh/awesome-web-newsletters) - 🔥 List of awesome web related newsletter to subscribe.
 - [awesome-git-cn](https://github.com/hylerrix/awesome-git-cn) - :dragon_face:  收集整理一些常用 Git 教程、工具 の 资源库，以便在工作中迅速的查找所需.